 With this definition of $\hat{\Lambda}^{(0)}$ and \Cref{Lambda Residual}, one can verify that the additional slices of the triples and quadruples discussed in \Cref{Perturbative Analysis} are indeed nonzero at first order.
-To demonstrate this, we will demonstrate that there is a nonzero contribution to the slice of quadruples at first order, as this term is the most unusual.
-By working in the untruncated limit, consider right projecting with the slice of the quadruples containing four primary indices.
-To first order, the first term in \Cref{Lambda Residual} only provides contributions containing $\hat{\Lambda}_4^{(1)}$ itself.
+To demonstrate this, we will show that there is a nonzero contribution to the slice of quadruples at first order, as this term is the most unusual.
+By working in the untruncated limit, consider the right projection with the slice of the quadruples containing four primary indices in \Cref{Lambda Residual}.
+To first order, the first term only provides nonzero contributions containing $\hat{\Lambda}_4^{(1)}$ itself.
+If the second term were zero, like in the ground state, then this would guarantee $\hat{\Lambda}_4^{(1)}=0$.
 However, the second term can provide contribution from the product of the double de-excitation of $\hat{H}^{(1)}$ in the solely non-primary space and the double de-excitation of $\hat{\Lambda}^{(0)}$ in the all primary space.
-While this term alone is enough to demonstrate that the quadruples are not all 0, there is an additional contribution from the single primary de-excitation resulting from the similarity transformation of $\hat{H}^{(0)}$ with $\hat{S}^\dagger$ paired with the first order $\hat{\Lambda}_3^{(1)}$ with two primary indices and a primary de-excitation.
+While this term alone is enough to demonstrate that the quadruples are not all zero, there is an additional contribution from the single primary de-excitation resulting from the similarity transformation of $\hat{H}^{(0)}$ with $\hat{S}^\dagger$ paired with the first order $\hat{\Lambda}_3^{(1)}$ with two primary indices and a primary de-excitation.
 These contributions arise solely due to the $\hat{\Lambda}$ amplitudes containing contributions from disconnected terms, which is unlike the $\hat{T}$ amplitudes.